 When choosing a wireless HDMI system, we recommend considering the type of data transmission technology.
-Currently, the most of the manufacturers use the following types: WirelessHD, WHDI, and WiFi.
+Currently, most of the manufacturers use the following types: WirelessHD, WHDI, and WiFi.
 The main difference between these technologies is their operation at different frequencies, provided transmission range and their ability to transmit signals through objects and obstacles.
 The WirelessHD technology can transmit high-quality video and audio, but it has a limited transmission range; thus it usually requires minimum obstacles located between the transmitter and receiver.
 In their turn, WHDI and Wi-Fi technologies are perfect for signal transmission throughout the house owing to a higher transmission range supported and the ability of their signals to penetrate through walls and other objects on their way.
 However, you need to take into consideration possible signal power loss and thus visual quality degradation because of the signal transmission over long distances.

 Video and Audio Transmission Quality

 The quality of video and audio signal transmitted is also an important parameter when deciding on a specific wireless HDMI system.
-We recommend you to make sure that your source and output devices are capable of supporting up to 1080p video resolution for the best visual experience and utilising the full potential of your device for a wireless transmission of HDMI stream.
+We recommend you to make sure that your source and output devices are capable of supporting up to 1080p video resolution for the best visual experience and utilising the full potential of your device for wireless transmission of HDMI stream.
 It is worth noting that some models of wireless HDMI systems can support 3D video transfer which will definitely come to liking to many lovers of 3D movies.
-As for the audio signal, the best devices are those supporting 5.1 and 7.1 channel uncompressed surround sound, which is a defacto standard for the audio of Full HD and Ultra HD movies.
+As for the audio signal, the best devices are those supporting 5.1 and 7.1 channel uncompressed surround sound, which is a de facto standard for the audio of Full HD and Ultra HD movies.
 With that, HDMI models supporting mobile devices as signal sources perform the audio transmission in the format supported by your digital mobile device.

 An operating range is crucial to know when it comes to digital signal transmission from the transmitter to the receiver without the signal loss.
-If you plan to use your HDMI kit to provide video and audio data transmission between devices located on different floors or at a large distance, then we suggest looking to video senders with the operating range of 100 feet or more.
-If your source and receiver are located close to each other and there is no need to space them far apart, you can easily choose a model with the operating range of up to 30 feet.
+If you plan to use your HDMI kit to provide video and audio data transmission between devices located on different floors or at a large distance, then we suggest looking to video senders with an operating range of 100 feet or more.
+If your source and receiver are located close to each other and there is no need to space them far apart, you can easily choose a model with an operating range of up to 30 feet.

 Interfaces and Compatibility

 Typically, all transmitters and receivers included in a video sender kit have HDMI input and output ports to pair with source and receiving devices.
 The more such ports are available on the kit, the more devices it can wirelessly connect.
 Apart from the main HDMI ports, some models offer Mini USB and USB auxiliary ports as well as power connectors and 3.5mm ports for your headphones.
-It worth mentioning that pairing source devices with receiving ones using the kit may be not only an issue of physical ports available but also of the operating system installed on your host/source device.
-However, if you use a device other than PC, laptop or a tablet PC as a source the OS installed is not an that important as video senders can be used with almost any devices supporting a wireless HDMI connection.
+It worth mentioning that pairing source devices with receiving ones using the kit maybe not only an issue of physical ports available but also of the operating system installed on your host/source device.
+However, if you use a device other than a PC, laptop or tablet PC as a source the OS installed is not that important as video senders can be used with almost any devices supporting a wireless HDMI connection.

 Q: What is a Wireless HDMI?